Prag8855/aab/content/guides/work-visa.md

 ### 5. Wait

 The *Ausländerbehörde* will process your application.
 If you [send your documents online](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait), it takes [a few weeks](/guides/auslanderbehorde-wait-times) to get a response.
-Then they will invite you for an appointment.
+Then they will email you an appointment date.

 In most cases, your current [[National Visa]] or [residence permit](/glossary/Aufenthaltstitel) usually stays valid while you wait.
 [If it expires](/guides/berlin-auslanderbehorde-appointment#if-your-residence-permit-expires-soon), you don't have to leave Germany.
 You might get a *[[Fiktionsbescheinigung]]* that allows travel outside of Germany with an expired residence permit.